microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/troubleshooting.md

 <!-- Provide an up-front link to where users can go if they can't figure out how to troubleshoot the problems.
 Avoid telling them to call IBM support, but you can link to the support website. -->

-#### Need help?
+### Need help?
 If you need help, or if you experience a problem that is not listed, the quickest way to get answers to questions about Microclimate is to reach out to us.
 For more information, see our [community page](./community).

+***
-## Check the logs
+# Check the logs
-The first step in many troubleshooting scenarios is to check the logs:
+The first step in many troubleshooting scenarios is to check the logs.

 If you are running Microclimate locally, use this command to access the logs:
 `docker logs <container>`

-If you are running Microclimate in IBM Cloud Private, use this command to access the logs:
+If you are running Microclimate in IBM Cloud Private, a quick way to gather installation information, including logs is to run the `./must-gather.sh` script.
+The results are saved to a file in the current directory.
+For more information and to download this script, see [Microclimate serviceability](https://github.com/microclimate-dev2ops/serviceability/).
-`kubectl logs <pod> -c <container>`

 Useful logs:
 * microclimate-file-watcher container logs for build/deployment errors